Tudor-Coman/My-ASCII-Minesweeper/README.md

 Use the makefile to either compile it to the bin directory with 'make build' or compile and run it with 'make run'

-Use the arrow keys to navigate and the 'x' key to break the boxes.
+Use the arrow keys to navigate.
+Press 'm' to mark a box or 'x' key to break the boxes.
 Press ESC for settings and other goodies.

 ![Game Look](/pics/mine.png)